Self-managed Home Care Packages Explained

 One of the purposes of a Home Care Package is to help you keep your independence as you age.
 Perhaps it’s your goal to continue gardening in your yard, or to enjoy regular visits with your neighbor.
 Perhaps you want to continue hosting family gatherings in your home.
 But it’s likely that your independence is something you value.

 Managing your Home Care Package yourself can be a way that you continue to exercise your independence, choice, and control.
-Since your package funds belong to you, and you can spend them wherever you wish, it’s beneficial for you to become knowledgeable about exactly how and why your funds are spent.
-And since no one understands your care needs better than you, in many ways, no one is better qualified to manage your care.
+After getting a home care package, your funds belong to you, and you can spend them wherever you wish.
+Therefore, it’s beneficial for you to become knowledgeable about exactly how and why your package funds are spent.
+And since no one understands your aged care needs better than you, in many ways, no one is better qualified to manage your care.

 What is a Self-managed Home Care Package?